 Will Counting Macros Lead to Weight Loss?

-Can You Still Lose Weight Without Counting Macros?
+Can You Lose Weight Without Counting Macros?

-If this is you, try Beachbody’s Portion Fix Containers to help you visualize the ideal-for-weight-loss portions of whole grains, fruits, veggies, protein, and fats.
+If this is you, try BODi’s Portion-Control Containers to help you visualize the ideal-for-weight-loss portions of whole grains, fruits, veggies, protein, and fats.
 You’ll enjoy healthy, delicious food in the right amounts so you can lose weight without crunching numbers.
-Happy eating!